9brada6/tabs-with-posts/development.md

 Day:

-- Try to make disabled comment icon as large as the comment icon, and disabled line bigger than the actual svg(overflow)?
+- Try to write documentation for Query Settings and Icons.

 When making tabs: